State

 Shared memory, history, and key-value state for Agents and Networks.

 State is shared memory, or context, that is be passed between different Agents in a Networks.
-State is used to store message history and any arbitrary data from Tools.
+State is used to store message history and build up structured data from tools.

-State is what enables agent workflows to execute in a loop and contextually make decisions.
+State enables agent workflows to execute in a loop and contextually make decisions.
 Agents continuously build upon and leverage this context to complete complex tasks.

 AgentKit’s State stores data in two ways: